 As we welcome the community back to the Y, we want to assure you that safety remains our top priority.
 We have taken all necessary steps to ensure the safety of our members, program participants, volunteers and staff.
 This means things will look and feel a little different.
 When you come back to the Y, this is what you can expect:

 - All staff will be screened before coming to work and will be required to wear masks at all times.
-This process is not required for members.

 - Members should not visit when they are sick or displaying any symptoms of contagious illness.
+Members should be symptom and fever free for at least 72 hours before returning.

 - Be sure to bring a re-usable water bottle - our water fountains will be closed in most stages in accordance with state guidelines.
 Water bottle filling stations will remain open with sanitization.